jimniels/blog/_posts/2019-06-19-how-to-create-a-macos-menu-bar-app-for-netlify.md

 ![Screenshot of Netlify app in my Mac’s menu bar in dark mode]({{site.imageurl}}/2019/netlify-menubar-screenshot-no-notification-dark-mode.png)

 BitBar also has a very simple API for indicating how often your script should run: via the file name!
 I set mine to run every minute (but I could make it every 30, 15, or 5 seconds if I wanted).
 Each time it runs, it asks Netlify for all my sites and the latest build status of each.
-If there’s a build in progress, I get a number next to the menu bar icon to indicate the number of sites currently being built.
+If there’s a build in progress (or one failed), I get a number next to the menu bar icon, a kind of notification if you will.

 ![Screenshot of Netlify app in my Mac’s menu bar with a notification]({{site.imageurl}}/2019/netlify-menubar-screenshot-notification.png)